 Our principal executive offices are located at 400 Washington Blvd., Stamford, Connecticut 06902.
-Our telephone number is (203) 905-7801, and we have a website accessible at ir.charter.com.
-Our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K, and all amendments thereto, are available on our website free of charge as soon as reasonably practicable after they have been filed.
-The information posted on our website is not incorporated into this annual report.
+Our telephone number is (203) 905-7801, and Charter has a website accessible at ir.charter.com.
+Our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K, and all amendments thereto, are available on Charter's website free of charge as soon as reasonably practicable after they have been filed.
+The information posted on Charter's website is not incorporated into this annual report.